manasmishra/service-booking-engine/README.md

 You do not need to run the application separately to run any tests.

+# Linting

+Linting has been added to the code from popular linter airbnb and some customezations also made on top of it.

+To checking linting errors run `npm run lint` will show all errors and warning.
 # DB Design and model
 Refer volvo_ERDiagram.png to get a detailed idea of how DB will looks like with a little bit of advanced requirement for billing.